vulinh64/vulinh64.github.io/blog/2026-05-08-how-to-jpa-entity-equals-and-hashcode.md

 thumbnail: 2026-05-08-how-to-jpa-entity-equals-and-hashcode.png
 ---

-Sometimes, you wonder why JPA entities are very different beast type in the large world of Java.
+Sometimes, you wonder why JPA entities are a very different beast type in the large world of Java.

 {/* truncate */}